Clive Barker (editor)

-Clive Barker (29 June 1931 – 17 March 2005) was a theatre performer, acting coach and a co-editor of New Theatre Quarterly.
+Clive Barker (29 June 1931 – 17 March 2005) was an English theatre performer, acting coach and a co-editor of New Theatre Quarterly.

 Theatre professional

 Clive Barker was born in Middlesbrough, the son of a steel worker.
 He trained to be a stage manager at the Bristol Old Vic School and afterward joined Joan Littlewood's theatre group.
 There he had important roles in Brendan Behan's The Hostage (1958) and Oh!
 What a Lovely War (1963).
 His debut as a director was Shelagh Delaney's The Lion in Love (1960).
 At the end of this career, he had become an "innovative spirit at the heart of theatre studies", according to the obituary in The Guardian.

 He bridged the gap between on the one hand theatre studies at British universities, and on the other the professional theatre; many previous theatre scholars (among them Allardyce Nicoll) had called for well-versed academics who had practical experience as theatre artists.
 Barker's actor training book, Theatre Games (1977), was based on the model of the scholar/clown and grew to be very influential among theatre practitioners and teachers in many countries.
 The manual includes advice, instructions for games, and theories of performance; it enjoyed frequent citation for decades.
 The book's success led to Barker teaching acting courses "at the highest levels" internationally.
 The book's method was attractive to those working in conventional and alternative theatre.
 Barker himself was devoted to unconventional forms of theatre.
 His last professional service was, on the day he died, instructing a group of children with cerebral palsy.